Faculty | Ted Striphas

 - CMCL C626: Introduction to Cultural Studies (taught jointly with CULS C601)

-- CMCL C792: Cultural Studies and Everyday Life
+- CMCL C792: Everyday Life in Theory and Practice

-- CMCL C552: The Social Matrix of Mass Culture
+- CMCL C552: Mass Culture in History and Theory

 - CMCL C420: Media History, From Orality to the Internet